Universality for bond percolation in two dimensions: Universality of arm exponents

 We write $\Arm_k^\Lat(n)$ when the role of $\Lat$ is to be stressed.
 Note the condition of disconnection in the definition of $A_{2j}(n)$: it is required that the $x_i$ are not connected by open paths of edges all of which intersect $B_n$.

-A proof of the following elementary lemma is sketched at the end of this subsection.
-An alternative proof of the second inequality of the lemma may be obtained with the help of the forthcoming separation theorem, Theorem \ref{separation}, as in the final part of the proof of Proposition \ref{arm_extension}.
-The latter route is more general since it assumes less about the underlying lattice, but it is also more complex since it relies on a version of the separation theorem of \cite{Kesten87} whose somewhat complicated proof is omitted from the current work.
+An alternative proof of the second inequality of the next lemma may be obtained with the help of the forthcoming separation theorem, Theorem~\ref{separation}, as in the final part of the proof of Proposition~\ref{armextension}.
+The latter route is more general since it assumes less about the underlying lattice, but it is also more complex since it relies on a version of the separation theorem of~\cite{Kesten87} whose somewhat complicated proof is omitted from the current work. \begin{lemma} Let $\bp\in[0,1)^E$ be self-dual.
+Let $k\in\{1,2,4,6,\ldots\}$, and let $\si$ be an alternating colour sequence of length $k$ (when $k=1$ we set $\si=\{1\}$).
+There exists $N_0 =N_0(k)\in\NN$ and $c=c(\bp,N,k)>0$ such that